Velocidex/velociraptor-docs/content/artifact_references/pages/windows.detection.yara.process.md

       -- find velociraptor process
       LET me = SELECT Pid FROM pslist(pid=getpid())

-      -- allow whitelist case sensitive
-      LET whitelist <= SELECT upcase(string=Path) AS Path FROM PathWhitelist

       -- find all processes and add filters
-      LET processes = SELECT Name as ProcessName, CommandLine, Pid FROM pslist()
+      LET processes = SELECT Name as ProcessName, Exe as ExePath, CommandLine, Pid, WorkingSetSize FROM pslist()
         WHERE
             Name =~ ProcessRegex
             AND format(format="%d", args=Pid) =~ PidRegex
             AND NOT Pid in me.Pid
-            AND NOT upcase(string=Exe) in whitelist.Path
+            AND NOT if(condition=ExePathWhitelist,
+                    then= Exe=~ExePathWhitelist)

       -- scan processes in scope with our rule, limit 1 hit LET hits = SELECT * FROM foreach(